Technical University of Nova Scotia

 The Technical University of Nova Scotia (TUNS) was a Canadian university located in Halifax, Nova Scotia.

-TUNS was officially founded as the Nova Scotia Technical College on 25 April 1907.
+TUNS was officially founded as the Nova Scotia Technical College on 25 April 1907, and was renamed as the Technical University of Nova Scotia in 1980.
 On 1 April 1997 it was merged into Dalhousie University.
 The former TUNS campus is now called the Sexton Campus, in honour of Dr. Frederick Sexton, founding principal of the Nova Scotia Technical College.

 History

 By the early 20th century, Nova Scotia businesses and industries recognized the growing need for technical education in the province, particularly in light of the coal mining and steel manufacturing boom underway in Industrial Cape Breton.
 Competing engineering diploma programs were established by four universities in the province but no institution could afford the expense of operating a full engineering program.
+In 1902, Dalhousie University began offering degrees in mining engineering and it established a faculty three years later, but it was too expensive to maintain.

-Following an April 19, 1906 meeting between the Halifax Board of Trade, the Mining Society of Nova Scotia, and these four universities, it was agree to request that the Government of Nova Scotia establish a degree-granting technical college.
+Following an April 19, 1906 meeting between the Halifax Board of Trade, the Mining Society of Nova Scotia, and four provincial universities, it was agree to request that the Government of Nova Scotia establish a degree-granting technical college.
 The resulting Technical Education Act received Royal Assent on April 25, 1907 and established both the Nova Scotia Technical College (NSTC) as well as a system of local technical education/vocational training schools throughout the province.
 Dr. Frederick Henry Sexton was appointed Principal.

 NSTC started classes in September 1909 in a new building on Spring Garden Road (presently occupied by the Faculty of Architecture and Planning).
 This property was former military land that had been vacated with the withdrawal of the Royal Navy and British Army from Halifax in 1906; the provision of the land included a requirement that NSTC include military instruction in its curriculum.
 Compulsory military training at NSTC ended in 1945.
 Initially NSTC offered programs in civil engineering, electrical engineering, mechanical engineering and mining engineering.
 In 1947 NSTC began offering chemical engineering and metallurgical engineering.
 In 1961 the School of Architecture was established (the first and only program in Atlantic Canada).
 In 1964 NSTC began offering geological engineering followed by industrial engineering in 1965.
 In 1982 the School of Computer Science was established.